abraunegg/onedrive/docs/application-config-options.md

 _**Description:**_ This CLI option will display the effective application configuration

 _**Usage Example:**_ `onedrive --display-config`

-### CLI Option: --display-running-config
-_**Description:**_ This CLI option will display the effective application configuration when running the application.
-This is useful when needing to display what is configuration is actually being applied when diagnosing issues.

-_**Usage Example:**_ `onedrive --sync --display-running-config`

 ### CLI Option: --display-sync-status
 _**Description:**_ This CLI option will display the sync status of the configured 'sync_dir'